-- require a complainant to lodge with the University a sum of money which is liable to forfeit in whole or in part should the complaint, once investigated, be deemed to be frivolous, vexatious, malicious and/or without substance. - 9 Where the internal procedures of the partner institution and the University have been completed, and where the complaint relates to provision which is under the control of the University, or where the partner institution is a UK Higher Education establishment, the student may refer the complaint to the Office of the Independent Adjudicator, within 3 months of the date of the "completion of procedures letter" issued to the student by the University.
+8 The Deputy Chief Executive and the Director of the Academic Quality Service shall have the joint discretion to require a complainant to lodge with the University a sum of money which is liable to forfeit in whole or in part should the complaint, once investigated, be deemed to be frivolous, vexatious, malicious and/or without substance.

+9 Where the internal procedures of the partner institution and the University have been completed, and where the complaint relates to provision which is under the control of the University, or where the partner institution is a UK Higher Education establishment, the student may refer the complaint to the Office of the Independent Adjudicator, within 3 months of the date of the "completion of procedures letter" issued to the student by the University.
 The student should write to the OIA, Third floor, Kings Reach, 38-50 Kings Road, Reading, RG1 3AA, United Kingdom.
 They should enclose a copy of the final decision of the University and state the reasons for seeking redress from the Higher Education Independent Adjudicator.
 Email enquiries may be sent to enquiries@oiahe.org.uk.